 For Corkill, he never has to worry whether his partner is giving it all as far as his horses.
 He’s never had to give Tryan’s efforts to have the best horses a second thought, because he knows how much his partner is putting toward the equine side of the equation.

-If horsepower is one part of the equation for Tryan and Corkill, another undeniable part has to be their mental game, though it may be different than many others.
+If horses are one part of the equation for Tryan and Corkill, another undeniable part has to be their mental game, though it may be different than many others.

 “I fix problems by knowing what the real problem is,” Corkill explained.
 “I’m real with myself, and I take the blame for what I do.
 That way, I can figure out where the problem is and fix it.”